devowlio/node-lame/README.md

 const emitter = encoder.getEmitter();

 emitter.on("progress", ([progress, eta]) => {
-    // On progress of encoding; in percent and estimated time of arrival as 00:00 });
+    // On progress of encoding.
+Progress in percent and estimated time of arrival as mm:ss });

 emitter.on("finish", () => {